brainhack-school2020/emilyemchen-BrainHack2020Project/README.md

 At the end of this project, I will have the following:
 * README.md file
+* requirements.txt file outline the packages needed to run the script
 * Jupyter notebook with code that implements a machine learning algorithm, as well as explanations and processes
 * GitHub repository with all project components
+* Presentation showing project results

 ## Results